ThePrankMonkey/inventarr/README.md

   - https://devs.upcitemdb.com/
 - [ ] Include Item Category???
 How deep should I take that?
 - [ ] Include Item Brand???
 Maybe just toss that under Notes?
+- [ ] Should ItemTypes be different Models?